Get exclusive member benefits & effect social change. Join Today

-Depending on how the lab plans to analyze your urine, prior to the test you may be asked to:
+Depending on how the lab plans to analyze your urine, before the test you may be asked to:

 The urine concentration test requires a clean-catch urine sample.
 The goal of a clean catch is to avoid contaminating the urine sample with bacteria from your skin.
 You will be given a moist towelette and a specimen cup for the collection.